Channel Selected Stratified Nested Cross Validation for Clinically Relevant EEG Based Parkinsons Disease Detection: Related Work and Methodological Pitfalls

 \section{Related Work and Methodological Pitfalls}

-A growing body of research has applied ML techniques to the early detection of PD using EEG, EMG, and other biosignal modalities.
-Several studies have reported high classification accuracies, often exceeding 85\%, suggesting strong potential for clinical translation~\cite{aljalal2022parkinson, khare2021detection}.
-However, closer inspection reveals that many of these works rely on evaluation protocols that do not stratify data at the patient level.
-Instead, temporal windows from the same subject are distributed across both training and test sets, creating a form of \textit{data leakage}.
-This allows models to exploit subject‑specific idiosyncrasies rather than learning generalizable disease markers, thereby inflating performance estimates~\cite{torres2022methods, roberts2017cross, racine2000consistent, wu2024multi}.
+A growing body of work applies ML techniques to early PD detection using EEG, EMG, and other biosignal modalities, with several studies reporting classification accuracies exceeding 85\%, suggesting strong translational potential~\cite{aljalal2022parkinson, khare2021detection}.
+However, many of these results rely on evaluation protocols that fail to enforce patient‑level stratification, allowing temporal windows from the same subject to appear in both training and test sets and introducing \textit{data leakage}.
+This enables models to exploit subject‑specific idiosyncrasies rather than learning generalizable disease markers, inflating reported performance estimates~\cite{torres2022methods, roberts2017cross, racine2000consistent, wu2024multi}.